-Taking time to appreciate and explore the city’s natural and wonders, sights, and landmarks with your family can make for unforgettable experiences.
+Taking time to appreciate and explore the city’s natural wonders, sights, and landmarks with your family can make for an unforgettable experience.

 If you want the entire family, and especially the kiddos to enjoy a memorable vacation to Salzburg, we’ve compiled a list of the finest activities to do in Salzburg, Austria with kids.

 This private walking tour takes you to the most famous and beautiful spots of the Old Town in Salzburg.
 The highlight is a visit to the Sound of Music location, where you will see all important places from the movie.
 Your guide can tell you more about filming locations and answer your questions.
 You will also see many other highlights including Mozart’s birthplace, Salzburg Cathedral and Mirabell Palace - all icons of Salzburg!

 Enjoy the beauty of Salzburg on this comprehensive tour, where you will visit locations used in 'The Sound of Music,' hear songs from the soundtrack, and discover historical landmarks as you go.
 You'll also enjoy panoramic views as you travel through the countryside.

 Experience a unique evening in the breathtaking Baroque Marble Hall in Salzburg's Mirabell Palace.
 Enjoy a concert by one of the world's renowned ensembles or soloists and let yourself be enchanted by the atmospheric melodies performed by these top-class performers.